rabbitmq/rabbitmq-website/site/tutorial-six-python.md

     up the 'requests' dictionary and return the response to the user.

 Our RPC service is now ready.
-We should start the server first:
+We can start the server:

     $ python rpc_server.py
      [x] Awaiting RPC requests

 To request a fibonacci number run the client:

     $ python rpc_client.py
      [x] Requesting fib(30)

 The presented design is not the only possible implementation of a RPC